-September just might be the best month to eat ripe and juicy local tomatoes.
-They signify that last gasp of summer with a perfect balance of sweet and tart.
+Right now just might be the best time to eat ripe and juicy local tomatoes.
 So have a tomato party tonight and whip up this healthy, but easy and delicious dinner salad incorporating heirloom tomato, sweet fruit and a delectable crab cake with spicy greens and a scatter of cheese.

 Crab Cake and Heirloom Tomato Salad